chipsalliance/firrtl-spec/spec.md

 ```

 Signed constant integer expressions may be created from a signed integer literal
-or signed string-encoded integer literal.
+or signed radix-encoded integer literal.
 All of the following examples create
 a 10-bit signed hardware integer representing the number `-42`:

 ``` firrtl